ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 // https://typing.python.org/en/latest/guides/modernizing.html#typing-typeguard

 A _type guard_ is a special kind of function that informs the type checker of a type refinement.
-Introduced in Python 3.10, `typing.TypeGuard` is used as a return annotation on a boolean function to indicate that if the function returns True, its argument is of a certain type.
+Introduced in Python 3.10, `typing.TypeGuard` is used as a return annotation on a boolean function to indicate that if the function returns True, its argument is of a certain type:
-For example:

 ```python
 # example_14.py